Satyam-Bharadwaj/Lance-Db/README.md

 Lance Db is a object based key value pair DBMS designed in python.
 It is one of my personal projects undertaken to enhance dbms concepts.

 To use the db.

 1.change path to the lance db folder

 2.launch python3 interpreter mode

-3. then type import lance as db or any suitable name
+3.then type "import lance as db" or any suitable name

-4. all methods are to be called using the specified name
+4.all methods are to be called using the specified name

 For Instance: db.open("xyz")